Miguel Ángel Hoyos

-Miguel Ángel Hoyos Guzmán (born March 11, 1981 in Santa Cruz de la Sierra) in a Bolivian former football defender who last played for Nacional Potosí.
+Miguel Ángel Hoyos Guzmán (born March 11, 1981, in Santa Cruz de la Sierra) in a Bolivian former football defender who last played for Nacional Potosí.

 Club career

 Hoyos began his career with hometown club Oriente Petrolero where he played as a starter between 2002 and 2006.
 The following year he went to The Strongest on a loan.
 In 2008, he returned to Oriente to play for another season.
-Subsequently, Hoyos awoke the interest of popular club Bolívar and he agreed to join the team for the 2009 season, on 21 September 2009 he was suspended after testing positive for dexamethasone in a anti-doping test.
+Subsequently, Hoyos awoke the interest of popular club Bolívar and he agreed to join the team for the 2009 season, on 21 September 2009 he was suspended after testing positive for dexamethasone in an anti-doping test.
 He signed for Israeli side Hapoel Tel Aviv on 22 January 2010, but on 26 January 2010 just 4 days after he signed for club the team decided to release him.
 On 2 February he signed for Bolivian side Oriente Petrolero again.

 Doping case

 Hoyos was tested positive for use of a banned substance after a national team game against Venezuela in June 2009, in which game he clashed heads with Ronald García.
 He was cleared to play again by CONMEBOL in October 2009 after it was declared the injection used was aimed to help ease the sustained head injury.